Yeaseen/security_courseworks/buffer_overflow_attk/README.md

 execution has been stopped.
 ```

-So, I read the VirtualBox log file and found the error: "This kernel requires the following features not present on the CPU: pae"
+So, I read the VirtualBox log file and found the error: `This kernel requires the following features not present on the CPU: pae`
 If Enable PAE/NX is not checked, you won't be able to boot the kernel.

 ## Solution to Problem 2: